GoogleCloudPlatform/apigee-samples/grpc-web/docs/cloudshell-tutorial.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Congratulations!
-You've successfully implemented a proxy that supports gRPC with a target gRPC server running in Cloud Run!
+You've successfully implemented a proxy that points to the gRPC-Web service and checks for any attacks.

 <walkthrough-inline-feedback></walkthrough-inline-feedback>